Gerhut/chicken-dinner/README.md

 # chicken-dinner
-A simple app built by React Native + Apollo + Koa
+A simple app built by React Native + Apollo + Express